konstantg/konstantg.github.io/_posts/blog/2024-01-27-stephen-king-on-writing.md

     <figcaption></figcaption>
 </div>

 I picked up Stephen King's [*On Writing: A Memoir of the Craft*](https://stephenking.com/works/nonfiction/on-writing-a-memoir-of-the-craft.html){:target="_blank"} because I was curious about how storytelling can improve scientific writing.
 Storytelling is a core characteristic of human nature and culture.
 Almost every kind of human communication involves stories to a certain degree.
-So what about the stories that the scientific method holds?
+So what about the stories that science holds?

 We shouldn't forget that scientists are writers.
 Science is as much about writing as it is about research.
 A scientist is expected to write about their arguments, their findings, and the importance and impact of these findings.